- White Screens of Death are errors that are similar to Blue Screens of Death, but they are mostly produced by hardware failures.

 8. Run some hardware tests

-There you have it, that’s how you can fix the White Screen of Death issue on Windows 10.
+There you have it, that’s how you can fix the computer white screen issue on Windows 10.
 If you have further questions or if you want to share your own observations and experience with us, use the comments field below.